aaronbloomfield/pdr/labs/lab04/index.md

 Pre-lab
 -------

-### Reading ###

-You should see the [Readings](../../docs/readings.html) on [arrays](../../docs/readings.html#arrays) -- that will be needed in the in-lab.
-Also, the [Readings](../../docs/readings.html) on [unions](../../docs/readings.html#structsunions).

 ### Floating point conversion ###

-For the last part of the in-lab, you will need to convert a floating point number to binary representation, and another number from binary representation to a floating point number.
-You should do this by hand (i.e. not in a computer program), and have the worked-out solution (similar to the lecture notes) be in a floatingpoint.pdf file -- you can use any editor you would like to generate the file, as long as what you submit is a PDF file.
+To reinforce what we went over in class, you will be converting a floating point number to binary representation, and another number from its binary representation to a floating point number.

 First, you will need to determine what your floating point numbers are going to be -- these numbers will be different for each student.
 To do so, visit [https://libra.cs.virginia.edu/getfloat.php](https://libra.cs.virginia.edu/getfloat.php) and enter your UVa userid.
-Each floating point number is unique to the userid entered.
-Note that the hexadecimal number printed is in **little Endian** format.

-The first number must be converted into (little-Endian) format -- you should leave your answer in hexadecimal, as that will be an easier way (versus binary) to represent the number.
-The second number (the one in hexadecimal) needs to be converted to a base 10 real number as per the algorithm for converting IEEE 754 single-precision (i.e. 32-bit) floating point numbers.

-Note that a '0x' before a number means that the number is in hexadecimal.
-Thus, 0x11 has decimal value 17, as that is what 11 is in hexadecimal.
-The '0x' part is not part of the value.

 For example, if you entered 'asb2t', you would get: